Wrongful Death Lawsuit Against TASER International Dismissed

-SCOTTSDALE, Ariz.- TASER International, Inc. (Nasdaq: TASR), a market leader in advanced non-lethal weapons announced today that the granting of summary judgment in a wrongful death lawsuit filed in the United States District Court for the Eastern District of California entitled Torres, et. al. v.
-City of Madera, et. al. The court granted TASER International’s motion for summary judgment on the claims of strict products liability, breach of warranty, failure to warn, and negligence.
+SCOTTSDALE, Ariz. - TASER International, Inc. (Nasdaq: TASR), a market leader in advanced non-lethal devices announced today that the Superior Court of the State of Arizona in and for the County of Maricopa ordered the dismissal with prejudice of TASER International from the lawsuit entitled Madrigal, et al. v.
+TASER International, et al. The complaint alleged liability based on claims of wrongful death, negligent infliction of emotional distress and product liability.
+Dismissal with prejudice by the court prevents the plaintiff from refiling any claim against TASER International resulting from this death.

-“We feel vindicated to have the court rule in our favour and grant TASER International summary judgment on all claims,” said Rick Smith, CEO of TASER International, Inc. “Our strategy is to never settle these baseless claims and we will continue to aggressively defend this type of frivolous litigation.
-We have committed to our shareholders that we would protect the integrity of this company, its products, and support the brave men and women of law enforcement who utilize our technology to save lives every day ,” continued Smith.
+“We are very pleased that the court ordered the dismissal of TASER International with prejudice from this litigation,” said Doug Klint, vice president and general counsel of TASER International, Inc. “Our ongoing strategy is to never settle these baseless claims and we will continue to aggressively defend this type of frivolous litigation.
+As we have stated, we are committed to upholding the integrity of this Company, its products, and to supporting the brave men and women of law enforcement who utilize our technology to save lives every day,” continued Klint.

 About TASER International, Inc.